idelchi/godyl/docs/index.md

 This uses simple heuristics to select the correct binary to download, and will not work for all projects.

-However, most properties can be overridden, with `hints` and `skip` used to help `godyl` make the correct decision.
+However, most properties can be overridden, with `hints` and `skip` used to help the tool make the correct decision.

 Godyl has been tested on: